EvanFr/LANCE/README.md

 ```

 **ATENTION**[!WARNING]
-In some cases due to limited budget on github lfs the .tgz files in the artifact directory will not be downloaded with the git clone.
+Due to limited budget on github lfs, the .tgz files in the artifact directory will not be downloaded with the git clone.

 Please use the following link to download them from OneDrive:
 https://gtvault-my.sharepoint.com/:f:/g/personal/efroudakis3_gatech_edu/EjTHXFyANtNPvIWVYAptoHIBSiVEkeB9bcz1a56sBPkoAQ?e=WwdzUG